thegamecracks/thegamecracks.github.io/docs/python/invoking_modules.rst

 install packages to a common place, ``site-packages/``, that Python always knows to search for modules [#site]_ regardless of our current working directory.
 However we're not there yet, as pip can't just install any plain old package.
-It needs to be packaged into a distribution first.
+It needs to be packaged into a distribution that pip knows how to install.
 For this, I recommend looking into `setuptools + pyproject.toml`_ for writing your build configuration.
 Here's the bare minimum you need to make a distribution package:

 .. code-block:: python